Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: Results in 1D non-premixed counterflow configuration

 \subsection{Mass conservation}

-In 1D premixed configurations, the diffusion of particles plays a negligible role, while in counterflow flames we expect a more significant impact.
+In 1D premixed configurations, the diffusion of particles plays a negligible role, while in counterflow flames one expects a more significant impact.
 To assess this impact, we run two calculations.
-In the first calculation, we use the conservative model, where the correction velocity is adjusted so that the diffusive fluxes of both gaseous species and particles sum to zero, as in equations \eqref{eq:OneMixtDiscDiffFluxGasCons}-\eqref{eq:OneMixtDiscDiffFluxPartCons}.
+In the first calculation, we use the conservative model, where the diffusion velocities are all adjusted so that the diffusive fluxes of both gaseous species and particles sum to zero, as in Eqs. \eqref{eq:OneMixtDiscDiffFluxGasCons} and \eqref{eq:OneMixtDiscDiffFluxPartCons}.
 This model is referred to as the {\og mass-conserving \fg} model.
-In a second calculation, the contribution of nanoparticles to the correction velocity is neglected, and only the gaseous species diffusion velocities are corrected, as in equations \eqref{eq:TwoMixtDiscDiffFluxGas}-\eqref{eq:TwoMixtDiscDiffFluxGasCons}.
-Figure \ref{fig:1dcf_grionestep_ticl4_25e-2_alpha600_corgasseul} presents the comparison between the two calculations.
-The differences in titania mole fractions are not negligible between the two cases.
-When the conservative model is used, the maximum mole fraction of TiO$_{2}$ is higher than when the non-conservative model is used.
-With the latter model, more nanoparticles cross the stagnation plane than with the conservative model, probably because thermophoresis is hindered by neutral drag.
+In a second calculation, the contribution of nanoparticles to the correction velocity is neglected, and only the gaseous species diffusion velocities are corrected, as in Eqs. \eqref{eq:TwoMixtDiscDiffFluxGas} and \eqref{eq:TwoMixtDiscDiffFluxPart}.
+The energy-conserving model is retained for both simulations.
+Fig. \ref{fig:1dcf_grionestep_ticl4_25e-2_alpha600_corgasseul} presents the comparison between the two calculations.

+The differences in the titania mole fractions obtained with the two formulations are important.
+The non-conservative model induces a relative error on the TiO$_{2}$ mole fraction of up to 20\,\% compared to the conservative model.
+With the former, more nanoparticles cross the stagnation plane than with the latter, because thermophoresis is hindered by neutral drag.
 However, the effect on the flame structure appears negligible.
 Indeed, the temperature profiles -- not shown here -- are almost identical.
-Only the combustion products are affected in the area where nanoparticles are present: the H$_{2}$O, CO and CO$_{2}$ mass fraction profiles, plotted in Figure \ref{fig:1dcf_grionestep_yh2o_ticl4_25e-2_alpha600_corgasseul}, are very similar, excepted that the non-conservative model leads to the apparition of a local maximum in the H$_{2}$O and CO$_{2}$ profile close to the stagnation plane, and a shift in the CO maximum mole fraction towards the stagnation plane.
-However, disposing of a conservative formulation in terms of both mass and enthalpy is essential to guarantee the physical consistency of the results.
+The combustion products are slightly affected in the area where nanoparticles are present.
+The H$_{2}$O, CO and CO$_{2}$ mass fraction profiles, plotted in Fig. \ref{fig:1dcf_grionestep_yh2o_ticl4_25e-2_alpha600_corgasseul}, are very similar, excepted that the non-conservative model leads to the apparition of a local maximum in the H$_{2}$O and CO$_{2}$ profiles close to the stagnation plane, and a shift in the CO maximum mass fraction towards the stagnation plane.